Cairo Gang: Background

-The famous photograph, that is purported to show members of the Cairo Gang, is lodged in the National Library of Ireland photographic archive Piaras Béaslaí collection (five copies).
+A famous photograph from the Piaras Béaslaí collection that is purported to show members of the Cairo Gang is lodged in the National Library of Ireland's photographic archive (five copies).
 An inscription describes the men as "the special gang F company Auxiliaries".
 The men in the photo are numbered, but there are no names or details on the back of the photos.
 Three other photos in the collection show Auxiliaries posing on vehicles in the grounds of Dublin Castle.
 Those three photos are similarly numbered.

 The IRA Intelligence Department (IRAID) was receiving information from numerous well-placed sources, including Lily Mernin, who was the confidential code clerk for British Army Intelligence Centre in Parkgate Street and Sergeant Jerry Mannix, stationed in Donnybrook.
 Mannix provided the IRAID with a list of names and addresses of all the members of the Cairo Gang.
-In addition, Michael Collins' case officers on the intelligence staff — Liam Tobin, Tom Cullen and Frank Thornton — were meeting with several D Branch officers nightly, pretending to be informers.
-Another IRA penetration source, participating in the nightly repartee with the D Branch men at Cafe Cairo, Rabiatti's Saloon, and Kidds Back Pub, was Detective Constable David Neligan, one of people Michael Collins had organised to penetrate G-Division.
-Additionally, the IRA had co-opted most of the Irish servants who worked in the rooming houses where the D Branch officers lived, and all of their comings and goings were meticulously recorded by servants and reported to Collins' staff.
+Collins's case officers on the intelligence staff – Liam Tobin, Tom Cullen and Frank Thornton – were meeting with several D Branch officers nightly, pretending to be informers.
+Another IRA penetration source, participating in the nightly repartee with the D Branch men at Cafe Cairo, Rabiatti's Saloon, and Kidds Back Pub, was Dublin Metropolitan Police Detective Constable David Neligan, one of several moles Collins had recruited to infiltrate the G-Division.
+The IRA recruited most of the Irish domestic servants who worked in the rooming houses where the D Branch officers lived, and all of their comings and goings were meticulously reported to Collins's staff.

-All the members of the Gang were kept under surveillance for several weeks, and intelligence was gathered from sympathisers, for example, who was coming home at strange hours, thereby indicating that they were being allowed through the military curfew.
-The IRA Dublin Brigade and the IRAID then pooled their resources and intelligence to draw up their own hit list of suspected Gang members, and set the date for the assassinations to be carried out as 21 November 1920, at 9:00 am.
+All the members of the D Branch were under IRA surveillance for several weeks, and intelligence was gathered from sympathisers, for example, who was coming home at strange hours, thereby indicating that they were allowed to violate the military curfew.
+The IRA Dublin Brigade and the IRAID then pooled their resources and intelligence to draw up a hit list of suspected Cairo Gang members, and set the date for the assassinations to be carried out as 21 November 1920, at 9:00 a.m.